On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: Results

-\textbf{RQ2: Which approach is the most efficient one on generating small test suite on open-source CPSs?} To answer RQ2, we record the overall runtime (algorithm runtime plus simulation runtime plus mutation testing time) for each approach.
+\textbf{RQ2: Which approach is the most efficient one on generating small test suite on open-source simulation models?} To answer RQ2, we record the overall runtime (algorithm runtime plus simulation runtime plus mutation testing time) for each approach.
 To make comparison fair enough, we ran all three algorithms on the same 64-bit Windows 10 machine with a 4.2 GHz 8-core Intel Core i7 processor and 16 GB of RAM.

-These runtimes can be seen in "time" column of Table~\ref{tab:result}.
-Further, the columns "faster than EPIcuRUS" and "faster than OD" compare runtimes of different systems.
-Total test case generation time for some of the methods studied here can take up to 174,183 seconds (i.e. nearly 48 hours).
+These runtimes can be seen in Table~\ref{tab:result2}.
+Further, under each case study, we summarize how many times the algorithm slower than the fastest one.
+As we observed, the baseline random method is the fastest one in most cases since it requires no information gain.
+Therefore, all coefficients in ``slower'' column will mostly be based on the runtime of random approach.

-As seen in Table~\ref{tab:result}, random and GenClu always have faster runtime than the other two state-of-the-art methods.
-Random method is the fastest one since it requires no information gain during the process.
-However, GenClu can achieve more better performance than random method (as we showed in RQ1) and only requires 1.5 to 2 times longer duration than random method.
-Moreover, comparing to the state-of-the-art method, GenClu can run 4-14 times faster than EPIcuRus except in Tiny-30, and run 4-41 times faster than OD.
-As to why GenClu runs much faster than the other two: \bi \item EPIcuRus requires multiple simulations in each generation before it can mine the assumptions of multiple generations (in our case study, we use maximum 30 iterations as previous literature did) and generates $n$ new test cases in each iteration. \item OD tweaks the input signals through multiple iterations and calculates the output diversity in each iteration.
-Similar to EPIcuRus, OD requires multiple simulations in each generation. \item GenClu, on the other hand, can split random initial large samples into different clusters without any simulation, and find the best cluster with only one simulation from each group (since we split candidates by using the cosine rule, candidates in each cluster are close to each other).
-In such case, GenClu can find optimal solutions with few less simulations. \ei In summary, we answer RQ2 as follow
+As seen in Table~\ref{tab:result2}, GenClu can achieve better performance than random method (as we showed in RQ1) and only requires 1 to 2 times longer duration than random method.
+Moreover, comparing to the state-of-the-art method, GenClu can run 4-41 times faster than OD, and 40-300 times faster than SAMOTA.
+As to why GenClu runs much faster than the other three: \begin{itemize} \item OD tweaks the input signals through multiple iterations and calculates the output diversity in each iteration.
+It requires multiple simulations in each generation. \item SAMOTA generates surrogate models for each uncovered objective, and optimize each objective based on surrogate models in multiple iteration.
+Thus, when number of objective goes up, the runtime of SAMOTA will increase exponentially. \item GenClu, on the other hand, can split random initial large samples into different clusters without any simulation, and find the best cluster with only one simulation from each group (since we split candidates by using the cosine rule, candidates in each cluster are close to each other).
+In such case, GenClu can find optimal solutions with few less simulations. \end{itemize} In summary, we answer RQ2 as follow

+\textbf{RQ3: Can future testing benefit from the tree structure generated by GenClu?} To answer RQ3, we first conduct an empirical validation to the tree structure generated by GenClu, and then implemented the mutation operator used in the differential evolution algorithm to mutate the test cases.